ArasLabs/identity-map/README.md

 1. Login to Aras Innovator as admin.
 2. Navigate to **Dashboards > Identity Map** in the TOC.
+3. To filter the diagram for a particular identity or group of identities, you can enter criteria in the input field and click the **Search** button.
+    * Note: This search only filters on the name of top-level identities.
+It does not filter on other fields or execute a "where used" search to find the group identities that a specific identity belongs to.
+4. To clear filtered results and return to the default view, clear the search box and click the search button.

 The main grid area will display a bubble chart representing the identity membership in the database.
 Click on group bubbles to see the labels of the member bubbles.

 ## Contributing